notaryproject/notation/tuf-design.md

 Client systems that are not internet connected may receive metadata after a delay.
 In this scenario timestamp metadata will be viewed as invalid.
 For these clients, we recommend that they either:
 * Set a wider window for the valid time (i.e. a couple of days), and accept any metadata that is valid within that window.
 * If that is not possible, the client can keep track of the last timestamp they verified, and ensure that the new timestamp is more recent.
 This provides a weaker guarantee than ensuring that the time is current, but it allows a longer delay in receiving metadata.
-These mitigations weaken some of the security guarantees of TUF, but this can be partly mitigated by having the transferring party (the party that gives the metadata to the offline device) perform TUF verification before passing the metadata to the non-connected device.
+Either of these solutions should be paired with having the transferring party (the party that is responsible for providing metadata and artifacts to offline devices) perform TUF verification.
+The transferring party can thus ensure that the metadata is up-to-date when it is first downloaded from the registry, providing some additional protection for the air-gapped user.

 ### Using multiple registries

 #### Artifact movement within/between registries

 An artifact may be moved between registries.
-To do so, the artifact, and it’s associated targets metadata (unchanged) can be directly copied.
-Once copied, the relevant targets metadata on the new registry (i.e. the registry top level targets metadata or a repository metadata file) should add a delegation to the artifact.
-The registry’s snapshot metadata will need to update to include the new targets metadata.
+To do so, the artifact, and its associated targets metadata (unchanged) can be directly copied.
+Once copied, the relevant targets metadata on the new registry (i.e. the registry top level targets metadata or a repository metadata file) should add a delegation to the artifact so that users of the registry can find the public keys for the copied metadata.
+The registry’s snapshot metadata will need to be updated to include the new targets metadata.
 Changes to snapshot metadata may be batched, and should be automated.
 As timestamp metadata already updates periodically, it will automatically account for the new artifact.

 If artifacts are frequently moved, the registry may maintain a target metadata file with an online key to automate these transfers.
 The registry’s top level targets metadata can delegate to this online role, which can then delegate to new metadata without any human interaction.
 The decision whether to use offline or online keys for each targets metadata file is a tradeoff between automation and security, and the relative merits of each approach may vary between registries.